-Total costs for the project are based on the current costs associated with the installation of the infrastructure, sensors, and communications needed to provide real-time data collection and autosamplers for the RiverNet project.
+Total costs for the project are based on the current costs associated with the purchase and installation of the sensor stations, an autosampler, and communications needed to provide real-time data collection for the RiverNet project.
 The partnership has already installed four sensor stations (located at priority sensor stations 2-5 on the attached map) and needs eight more.
 Each new sensor station will cost approximately \$45,000 (\$360,000 total).
+An additional \$45,000 is needed for a nutrient monitoring platform and autosampler (separate from the eight new sensor stations).
 The permitting, installation, and calibration of the stations will be completed in approximately two years, at a cost of \$125,000.
-Indirect and administrative rates include an additional \$75,000 for a total cost of \$560,000.
+Indirect and administrative rates include an additional \$75,000 for a total cost of \$605,000.

-EXECUTIVE OFFICER'S SUMMARY REPORT

-Meeting of September 12, 2013

-ITEM: 8

-SUBJECT: EXECUTIVE OFFICER'S REPORT (INFORMATIONAL/ACTION)

-The following topics may be included in the Executive Officer's Report.
-The Board may take action regarding any of them:

-Water Bond update

-Project Status: